The bench and bar's indispensable guide to criminal jury trial preparation

 This book is essential for: Judges and lawyers preparing for criminal jury trial instructions

-Current to: September 1, 2017
+Current to: September 15, 2021

-With CRIMJI, you will be able to:
+With an online subscription to CRIMJI, your firm will be able to:

-- save time drafting criminal jury instructions and focus attention on case-specific evidence (if you are a judge)
+- save time drafting criminal jury instructions

 - explain evidence and law relevant to your case in plain language understandable to a jury

-Highlights of the 2017 update
+Highlights of the 2021 Update include: